-So, last week we talked about the reasons why you may not be able to sleep and yes, there are a lot of them, but we covered the main ones that affect the falling-to-sleep process.
+In our last blog post we shared the main reasons why you may not be able to sleep.
 If you need a reminder, you can find the post here.
-Today, we’re covering ways to help you to sleep peacefully like a baby, anytime, anywhere.
+Today, we’re covering some of the best ways to help you to sleep peacefully like a baby, anytime, anywhere.

 Meditation and Mindfulness